What is Intent Data?

 Rising trends like voice search and chatbots might mean you have to rethink what format your content is in.
 More businesses are beginning to utilize chatbots to keep up with increasing customer demands for timely service and access to buyer information.

-Simple additions and tweaks to your current site can provide you with insightful data while also improving your user engagement on your site.
+Simple additions and tweaks to your current site can provide you with insightful data while also improving user engagement on your site.
 For example, creating custom landing pages for certain promotions or advertising campaigns can tell you what messaging, imagery, location, and other factors are most impactful to your audience.

 Making these changes based on user habits will ensure that you are creating a user experience your users actually want.